Great Tribulation: How to Discern Truth from Deception

 Luke 21:20 And when ye shall see Jerusalem compassed with armies, then know that the desolation thereof is nigh.
 21 Then let them which are in Judaea flee to the mountains; and let them which are in the midst of it depart out; and let not them that are in the countries enter there into.

 Once we see the abomination of desolation concerns Jerusalem and the Jewish people and not the world, the great tribulation begins to be understood.
-When we link this to Luke’s gospel and see the abomination of desolation when armies are compassed around Jerusalem, we again see the great tribulation of Matthew 24:21 is a historic event.
+When we link this to Luke’s gospel and see the abomination of desolation when armies compassed around Jerusalem, we again see the great tribulation of Matthew 24:21 is a historic event.
 It happened in 70 A.D.

 Jesus warned his people to flee Judaea when they saw the Roman armies for it was time for the great tribulation.